Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/reference/couchbase_embedding_retriever.md

     vector_search_index="vector_index"
 )

-retriever = CouchbaseEmbeddingRetriever(document_store=store)
+retriever = CouchbaseSearchEmbeddingRetriever(document_store=store)

 query_embedding = np.random.random(768).tolist()
 results = retriever.run(query_embedding=query_embedding)
 print(results["documents"])
 ```

-This example retrieves the 10 most similar documents to a randomly generated query embedding from the `CouchbaseDocumentStore`.
-Note that the dimensionality of the `query_embedding` must match the dimensionality of the embeddings stored in the `CouchbaseDocumentStore`.
+This example retrieves the 10 most similar documents to a randomly generated query embedding from the `CouchbaseSearchDocumentStore`.
+Note that the dimensionality of the `query_embedding` must match the dimensionality of the embeddings stored in the `CouchbaseSearchDocumentStore`.